The paddock notebook

 Watch a lap fly itself.

-Every circuit renders as a full 3D scene, and fly-the-line mode runs a physics-flavored lap over the computed line — braking into corners, driving out of them — with a live HUD the whole way around.
+Every circuit renders as a full 3D scene, and fly-the-line mode runs a simulated lap over the reference line — braking into corners, driving out of them — with a live HUD the whole way around.
+Physics-simulation estimates, not measured data — never a claim about your lap.

 - Grip, braking and drive limits shape the speed profile — and you can tune them.